 Wonderous In Winter

-When the temperature drops, the Assiniboine River becomes one of Canada’s longest skating trails, leading to Winnipeg’s most popular winter celebrations.
+The benefits of downtown living are just as incredible in the winter as in the summer.
+When the temperature drops, the Assiniboine River becomes one of Canada’s longest skating trails.
 The trail is also a showcase for one-of-a-kind warming huts designed by artists and architects from around the world.
-Pop-up restaurants, outdoor bars and curling bonspiels are among the unique attractions that may be encountered while skating, walking and sledding along the trail.
+Pop-up restaurants, outdoor bars, and curling bonspiels are among the unique attractions you may encounter while skating, walking, and sledding along the trail.

-From Canada Day celebrations to Comic Con, every year the city centre hosts 20+ large festivals, including ManyFest, a massive three-day celebration, a short 10-minute walk from your front door.
-Spend less time hunting for parking, and more time enjoying your new life.
-With The Forks, Old Market Square and major parade routes close by, you literally become part of the fun.
+From Canada Day at the Forks to the Jazz and Fringe Festivals, every year the city centre hosts more than 20 large celebrations, including ManyFest, a massive three-day street festival.
+And since you’re never more than a 10-minute walk away, you can spend less time hunting for parking and more time enjoying the fun.